Anita Asante: Great Britain Olympic

 In June 2012 Asante was named in the 18-player Great Britain squad for the 2012 London Olympics.
 She played in all four games as Great Britain were beaten 2–0 by Canada in the last eight.

-Outside of football
+Coaching career

+Bristol City

+On 19 July 2022, Asante was announced as first team coach of Women's Championship side Bristol City W.F.C.
+Bristol City would be promoted during the 2022–23 season.

+Personal life

 Asante is openly lesbian and is in a relationship with ITV News Sports reporter and presenter Beth Fisher.
 They married on 20 January 2023.